 Ramaphosa said he had also met opposition parties, churches, NGOs and King Letsie III.

 “And no doubt everyone is very concerned about the passing of Lieutenant General Mahao,” Ramaphosa said.
+“It is this that has prompted the leaders in the region to call a summit of the Double Troika.

 “And I am sure that out of that discussion will come suggestions, proposals and solutions of how to take matters forward here in Lesotho.”